Eleanor Williams (criminal): Second, third and fourth allegations

-In 2019 Williams made three allegations against Jordan Trengrove.
-After a night out with Trengrove, on 8 and into 9 March 2019, Williams alleged that Trengrove had taken her to an address and raped her.
+In 2019, Williams made three allegations against Jordan Trengove.
+After a night out with Trengove, on 8 and into 9 March 2019, Williams alleged that Trengove had taken her to an address and raped her.

 On 6 May Williams called police, stating she had been attacked that day.
 Whilst feigning reluctance to tell police what had happened, she later made the allegation about what happened in March and also on 6 May.
-In relation to 6 May, Williams stated that Trengrove had arrived at her flat and after not leaving, had threatened her with a knife, beat her with a shower head and raped her.
+In relation to 6 May, Williams stated that Trengove had arrived at her flat and after not leaving, had threatened her with a knife, beat her with a shower head and raped her.
 Williams presented with bruises on her legs.
-Police arrested and interviewed Trengrove, before he was bailed.
+Police arrested and interviewed Trengove, before he was bailed.

-On 18 May 2019, Williams called police again, stating that she had returned to her flat after a night out and Trengrove had entered her flat through a door she had left unlocked for a friend.
-She alleged Trengrove had hit her face and body, before raping her.
+On 18 May 2019, Williams called police again, stating that she had returned to her flat after a night out and Trengove had entered her flat through a door she had left unlocked for a friend.
+She alleged Trengove had hit her face and body, before raping her.
 Police located her with injuries.
-Trengrove was arrested and remanded in custody until August 2019.
+Trengove was arrested and remanded in custody until August 2019.